In this document:

 When you open your Google Email page, you’re usually seeing your Inbox folder.
 The All Mail folder is often found further down the list of folders (You may have to expand the list to find this folder).

-Is There Any Errors in Your Subject or Message?
+Are There Any Errors in Your Subject or Message?

 Sometimes if your SSA Subject and Message have an error within them, it could cause delivery issues too.